agilecrm/rest-api/README.md

 ```

 ###Response - Statuses:
-- Status 200: Event updated successfully and return the updated event as JSON in response.
+- Status 200: Event updated successfully and it returns the updated event as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format